-When your time in the park is over, you will drive forty-five minutes back to Reykjavík where you will spend the night.
+When your time in the park is over, you will drive forty-five minutes back to Reykjavík.

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license is required, along with a one-year long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.

 If you book the extra activities alongside this tour, you will get them at a lower price.